 Creating a space for a cross-sector conversation

-To address this gap, we held a free online event Co-designing Design Codes: how can community engagement work in practice? on 7 October 2021, working with partners London Forum of Amenity and Civic Societies and Urban Design London.
+To address this gap, we held a free online event Co-designing Design Codes: How could meaningful community engagement work? on 7 October 2021, working with partners London Forum of Amenity and Civic Societies and Urban Design London.
 We were keen to bring diverse voices across sectors together to explore the opportunities and challenges of engaging communities in formulating local design codes, as well as working together to draft some recommendations.
 We wanted this to be a safe yet provocative space for discussion and to focus on making practical recommendations on what might help support and enable meaningful community participation and influence.

 We gathered a mixed audience, representing various voices within the placemaking landscape including: community organisations and activists; local authority officers and executives; support and umbrella organisations; design professionals; developers; academics, students and researchers and others.

 Stimulating discussion and debate

 To kick-start our conversation, we invited 3 speakers to share a short provocation.
 These were 5-minute talks to share views on what each saw as the opportunities and challenges of co-designing design codes with communities, and to put forward their ideas for what might make a difference.

 Our first speaker, Sir Steve Bullock, Independent Chair of Place Limited, drew on his experience as a Council Leader noting that while many local authorities are now more willing to engage communities in placemaking processes, they do not generally give people the tools to “meaningfully” engage in the conversation.
 He talked about the perhaps unrealistic expectation for the average person to engage with planning and design documents, without building capacity within communities to do so, through building familiarity and confidence with the jargon, processes and decision-making matrices in use.